 Labour cost survey:

 In the concepts of the labour cost survey compensations for termination of an employment relationship belonging to bonuses and allowances not paid in each pay period are included in social costs.
-Incentive stock options are also these bonus components and belong to the EU's labour cost concept but they are not included in the Finnish labour cost survey.

 Labour cost index: